-For this week’s National Institutes of Health (NIH) Licensing Forum, we will have a special licensing presentation by one of the new NIH contract law firms, McBee Moore & Vanik IP, LLC.
+For this week’s Tuesday Licensing Forum, the National Institutes of Health Office of Technology Transfer will have a special licensing presentation by one of the new NIH contract law firms, McBee Moore & Vanik IP, LLC.

 This seminar will examine and discuss the patent landscape of some hot technology areas and compare the quality of different patent portfolios in those areas.
 Useful metrics for analyzing and comparing — benchmarking — those patent portfolios, as well as identifying the most valuable IP, spotting trends over time, and identifying technology gaps, will also be explained and discussed.